Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-3.md

 [Microsoft's excellent documentation on Github](https://github.com/Azure/Azurite/blob/main/README.md#https-setup) shows how to generate a self-signed certificate for this purpose.
 Let's follow along.

-Since I'm on WSL2 (Ubuntu), I'm going to use [mkcert](https://github.com/FiloSottile/mkcert) for generating my certificate.
-You can use anything else if you wish.
-OpenSSL is also covered by Microsoft's instructions.
+Since I'm on WSL2 (Ubuntu), I'm going to use [OpenSSL](https://docs.openssl.org/master/man1/openssl-cmds/) for generating my certificate.
+You can use anything else if you wish. `mkcert` is also covered by Microsoft's instructions.

+> In Microsoft's documentation they'll refer to `mkcert`.
+This is fine as long as you're on a host machine where you can easily trust the root certificate authority. `mkcert` only generates leaf certificates.
+If we intend to trust our certificate in a containerized application later on, it will be quite cumbersome to do so.
+Hence my choice of `OpenSSL`.

-The next steps assume you've installed `mkcert` and trusted the local Certificate Authority (by running `mkcert -install`).
+The next steps assume you've installed and/or can interact with `openssl`.

 In our project's root directory (`~/azure-demo`), let's create a folder called `certs` and generate a certificate for our Azurite endpoint.
-With `mkcert` we can use the following command: `mkcert 127.0.0.1`.
+With `openssl` we can use the following command: `openssl req -newkey rsa:2048 -x509 -nodes -keyout key.pem -new -out cert.pem -sha256 -days 365 -addext "subjectAltName=IP:127.0.0.1" -subj "/C=CO/ST=ST/L=LO/O=OR/OU=OU/CN=CN"`.

 This will give us two files:

-- 127.0.0.1.pem
+- cert.pem
-- 127.0.0.1-key.pem
+- key.pem

 Now we can use these files in our Docker Compose file for Azurite to use.